AFCSociety/afcsociety.github.io/_pages/about.md

 ### Legislative goals

 * Enhance & expand social welfare programs, such as SNAP, WIC, and Section 8/811/202 rental assistance.
+* Enhance & expand Social Security benefits, and walk back the full retirement age to 65.
 * Adjust Federal Poverty Guidelines for the reality of life in 2025 and beyond.
 * Implement universal programs that benefit working families, including:
   * Childcare programs, from infancy through pre-K.